 What is inbound logistics?

 Inbound logistics refers to the receiving of supplies, raw materials, or even tools for production.
 It involves sourcing, materials handling, inventory, warehousing, and stocking.
 In this sense, it is a form of procure logistics service for businesses.

 How you manage inbound logistics, is based on your resources and budgets.
 For instance, if your warehouses and production units are separately located, you may prefer to undertake inbound transportation using internal resources.
-Alternatively, if you prefer to keep the process hassle-free, efficient, and cost-effective, you may outsource it to a logistic partner with their own fleet and resources.
+Alternatively, if you prefer to keep the process hassle-free, efficient, and cost-effective, you may outsource it to a trucking company with their own fleet and resources.

 Software solutions such and inventory management and transportation management systems (TMS) are popular choices for managing inbound logistics.